Nicole Junkermann

 Junkermann is the founder of NJF Holdings, an international investment company with interests in venture capital, private equity, and real estate.

-Biography
+Early life and education

-Nicole Junkermann is the daughter of Heinz and Ingrid Junkermann.
-Her father Heinz Junkermann, born in 1928 in Frankfurt am Main, owned several companies.
-He founded a jewellery store (Schmuck-Kassette GmbH), a real estate company (IFG Gesellschaft für Immobilienbesitz) and a private bank for wealthy clients.
+Nicole Junkermann, born in Düsseldorf, is the only daughter of businessman Heinz Junkermann and his wife Ingrid.
+Her father founded a jewellery store (Schmuck-Kassette GmbH), a real estate company (IFG Gesellschaft für Immobilienbesitz) and a private bank for wealthy clients.
+He began taking Nicole with him to business meetings when she was 12 in order to prepare her for her future career.

-He took his daughter with him to business meetings when she was 12 in order to prepare her for her future career.
-Junkermann grew up in Marbella, Spain and studied business administration and management at the International University of Monaco (1998) and Harvard Business School.
+Junkermann grew up in Marbella, Spain and studied business administration and management at the International University of Monaco (receiving a Bachelor's degree in 1998) and at Harvard Business School (studying in its programme for management development in 2002) in the United States.